| Layer | Description | Example |

 y = "Absolute upward mobility")

-Box: The main part of the plot is a box, which represents the interquartile range (IQR), which is the range within which the middle 50% of the data falls.
+Box: The main part of the plot is a box, which represents the interquartile range (IQR) — that is, the range within which the middle 50% of the data falls.
 The bottom of the box represents the first quartile (Q1, or the 25th percentile), and the top of the box represents the third quartile (Q3, or the 75th percentile).

 Line inside the Box: There is a horizontal line inside the box which represents the median (Q2 or the 50th percentile) of the variable.
 This line divides the data into two halves.